-4 Squirrels Get Tails Entangled in Bizarre Video (Here's How)
+4 Baby Squirrels Get Tails Entangled in Bizarre Video (Here's How)

 As a result, they may be a bit overcrowded in these holes, making it likelier for them to get entangled.

-In the case of this baby squirrel quartet, they likely got entangled and were just coming out of their nest for the first time.
+In the case of this baby squirrel quartet, they likely got entangled and were just coming out of their nest for the first time, Bateman said.
 They probably managed to make it a fair way down the tree before they started falling.

-"The way they were all sort of moving along together it woudn't have surprised me if they'd been able to get quite a long way without falling," Bateman said.
+"The way they were all sort of moving along together, it wouldn't have surprised me if they'd been able to get quite a long way without falling," Bateman said.

 Such squirrel entanglements may be more common than people realize.
-But it's likely that most of the squirrels that get stuck in sticky sap either die in the nest, after falling out of it, or after being eaten.
+But it's likely that most of the squirrels that get stuck in sticky sap either die in the nest, or after falling out of it or being eaten.

 "I imagine they'd make a nice supersize meal for any hawk that goes by," Bateman said.

-In this instance, the squirrels would likely have faced such a fate if Day had not intervened, Jacobs said.
+In this instance, the squirrels likely would have faced such a fate if Day had not intervened, Jacobs said.

 "It's very lucky he found them," Jacobs told Live Science.
 "There was an interested cat nearby."